munificent/game-programming-patterns/book/event-queue.markdown

 <aside name="capacity">

-If the hardcoded maximum capacity bugs you, you could use a growable array.
-When the queue gets full, you allocate a new array twice (or some other constant multiplier) the size of the current array, then copy all of the items over.

-While that seems like it might be a performance hit, you can prove that even when you grow like this, enqueuing an item has constant *amortized* complexity.
+If the fixed capacity bugs you, you can use a growable array.
+When the queue gets full, allocate a new array twice the size of the current array (or some other multiple), then copy the items over.
+Even though you have to copy, you can prove enqueuing an item still has constant *amortized* complexity.

 </aside>

 ### Aggregating requests

-We've solved our first problem and now we've got a basic asynchronous queue up and running.
-Let's move on to some of the knock-on issues.
-The next one is that if we have two requests to play the same sound, they interfere with other.

-This is easy to solve now.
-Since we have a queue, we know which requests are going to be processed.
-All we need to do is discard a request if its identical to one that's already pending:
+Now that we've got a queue in place and tackled our first problem, let's take on the others.
+The next is that multiple requests to play the same sound interfere with other.
+Since we know which requests are waiting to be processed now, all we need to do is merge a request if it matches an already pending one:

-^code drop-dupe-request
+^code drop-dupe-play

-When we have two requests to play the same sound, we collapse them to a single request for whichever was loudest.
-This "aggregation" is pretty rudimentary, but you could use the same technique to do more interesting batch processing of requests depending on your needs.
+When we get two requests to play the same sound, we collapse them to a single request for whichever was loudest.
+This "aggregation" is pretty rudimentary, but you can use the same idea to do more interesting batch processing of requests.

-Note that we're doing the aggregation when the request is being enqueued, not when it's being processed.
-That's a little easier on our queue since we don't waste slots on duplicate requests that will end up being collapsed.
-It's also simpler to implement this way.
+Note that we're merging when the request is *enqueued*, not when it's *processed*.
+That's a easier on our queue since we don't waste slots on redundant requests that will end up being collapsed later.
+It's also simpler to implement.

 It does, however, put the processing burden on the caller.
-Since this is in `playSound()` we will walk the queue synchronously before it returns.
-If the queue is particularly large, that could be <span name="slow">slow</span>.
-In that case, it may make more sense to aggregate in `update()` instead.
+A call to `playSound()` we will walk the entire queue before it returns, which could be <span name="slow">slow</span> if the queue is large.
+It may make more sense to aggregate in `update()` instead.

 <aside name="slow">